 As we look ahead to November’s elections, Georgetown Patch is devoted to bring you the information you need about every race in town.
 Here's our start on the candidates and issues we'll be covering as November draws near.
 Bookmark this page for updates.

-Last year, President Obama attended a fundraiser in Georgetown October and announced his jobs plan at the Georgetown waterfront in November.
-At his Georgetown home in March, Senator John Kerry hosted a $10,000/couple fundraising event for Obama; the president did not attend, but Vice President Joe Biden did.
+President Barack Obama: DC is a done deal Democratic presidential candidates.
+Obama, attended and at the Georgetown waterfront in November.
+At his Georgetown home in March, for Obama; the president did not attend, but Vice President Joe Biden did.

 Councilman Jack Evans: Evans was unopposed in the April primary and will be the only candidate on the ballot for the Ward 2 member of the District Council in the general election.
 But he has recently indicated an interest in running for mayor and has been out-raising his fellow councilmembers.